leelee1995/vite-fancy-authentication/README.md

 The app will, obviously, not send a verification email message to your email so you will never encounter a verification page... however you can navigate to that page "/verify-email" if you'd like to visit that page.

-You can still sign up with a random email regarless of errors. **DO NOT sign up with any of your credentials or sensitive credentials because it will be stored in the MongoDB**
+You can still sign up with a random email regardless of errors.
+Just sign up and go back the main/home page and sign in. **DO NOT sign up with any of your credentials or sensitive credentials because it will be stored in the MongoDB**

 Again, this is just for show.
 If anyone wants to copy this project, you will need to encapsulate \<EmailVerificationPage /\> with \<RedirectAuthenticatedUser\> in the App.jsx.